obiloud/multisort-ux/README.md

 ## Introduction

-If you have to narrow your search to find candidate that best meets certain number of criteria your best approach would be to put all of them in the table then sort them in ascending or ascending order by the given criteria.
+If you have to narrow your search to find candidate that best meets certain number of criteria your best approach would be to put all of them in the table then sort them in ascending or ascending order by each given criteria.

 Simple example would be choosing a place for rent.
 If for example you have a table with thousands of rows and each row has information about: